section-engineering-education/engineering-education/articles/laravel-8-email-verification/index.md

   - url: /engineering-education/laravel-8-email-verification/hero.jpg
     alt: laravel email verification
 ---
-Laravel is a PHP-based framework that is simple to understand.
+Laravel is a simple-to-understand PHP-based system.
 It makes it easy to code complex features in an application.
-One of the features that can be implemented quickly using Laravel is email verification.
+Email authentication is one of the characteristics that can be implemented easily using Laravel.
 <!--more-->
-Typically, we need to verify emails whenever a user signs up on the website.
+Usually, if a user signs up on the website, we need to check emails.
 This process ensures that we only accept those users with valid email addresses.
 In the past, it was quite difficult to code or include email verification in web applications.
-The introduction of Laravel made life better for developers.
+Laravel's arrival made life for developers easier.
 In other words, implementing email verification in Laravel only requires a few lines of code.

 ### Prerequisites
-You will need the following to complete this tutorial:
+To complete this tutorial, you will need the following:
 - PHP
 - Laravel 8.x
 - MySQL